|

 421 (W. Watson & Sons;

-and camera makers trading from London and Edinburgh.
-The company was
+camera makers trading from London and Edinburgh.
+The company was originally

-originally founded in 1837 by William Watson at 71 City Road, and the
+founded in 1837 by William Watson at 71 City Road, and the business continued

-an Optical, Scientific and Photographic Exhibit, highlighting the manufacture
+and Photographic Exhibit, highlighting the manufacture of microscopes for

 donated by Dave Levell (Pembrokeshire, Wales) in May 2023.